 In our test, the enhanced pliers and assisted opening blades of the PowerAssist stand out.
 Once a user is accustomed to these, the utility advantages are significant.
 Deploying either blade is a snap, and applying a great deal of pressure through the pliers is a joy.
 The other tools, however, are a bit cumbersome to access.
 Not only must the user open the pliers to access them (and close the pliers before using these other tools), one has to lift a spring-loaded plate.
 This plate serves to pad the sharp edges when using the pliers, but it makes deploying the screwdriver or bottle opener more time-consuming.
 The SOG has a more "industrial" feel to it.
 For instance, it has far more sharp corners than something like the Victorinox SwissTool Spirit X. However, in usage, none of these sharp corners interfere.

-This is the heaviest tool in our test.
-It is a tool that will live in your toolbox or the included belt holster.
-It does come equipped with a lanyard/keychain loop but is far too bulky to carry that way.
+This is nearly the heaviest tool in our test.
+Like the 3/4 pound Leatherman Surge, It is a tool that will live in your toolbox or the included belt holster.
+The SOG does come equipped with a lanyard/keychain loop but is far too bulky to carry that way.
 Additionally, in the applications for which it excels, having string or keys dangling will get in the way.
-The belt sheath is well designed and durable.
+The belt sheath is durable but has some quirks that concerned our team.
 A small patch of Velcro engages a flap that holds the sheath closed.
 Our testers had some concern about the durability of such a small patch of Velcro.

 Additionally, the belt loop portion of the sheath is actually a plastic clip.
 This means that you can clip it on without unthreading your belt.
 But it also means that it could come unclipped while crawling under your house or leaning into a big truck hood cavity.
 It never did in our testing, but the possibility does exist.